smcgdub/Whose_Paying_The_Bill/README.md

 #### **1.5 Design choices**

-* I kept this project nice and simple, to give it a more pleasing aesthetic i added some animation and a little bit of color.
-The project is a simple game of chance so no need to over complicate it.
+* I kept this project nice and simple, there is a background image with a user input and 2 action buttons for the user to interact with.
+I have also added a little bit of fade in animation to the project to give it a more pleasing aesthetic.

 #### **FONTS**